percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.13.0.md

 * {{ k8spxcjira(835) }} and {{ k8spxcjira(1029) }}: Fix a bug which prevented using ProxySQL on the replica cluster in cross-site replication
 * {{ k8spxcjira(989) }}: Fix a bug which caused on-demand (manual) backup to fail in IPv6-enabled (dual-stack) environments because of the backup script unable to figure out the proper Pod IPv4 address (thanks to Song Yang for contribution)
 * {{ k8spxcjira(1106) }}: Fix a bug which caused point-in-time recovery failure in case of a corrupted binlog file in `/var/lib/mysql`
-* {{ k8spxcjira(1122) }}: The new `verifyTLS` PerconaXtraDBClusterRestore Custom Resource option allows to disable verification of the storage server TLS certificate, which may be useful e.g. to skip TLS verification for private S3-compatible storage with a self-issued certificate **IMPROVEMENT**
+* {{ k8spxcjira(1122) }}: Fix a bug which made disabling verification of the storage server TLS certificate with `verifyTLS` PerconaXtraDBClusterRestore Custom Resource option not working
-* {{ k8spxcjira(1135) }}: Fix a bug which made it possible for cluster to incorrectly obtain READY status while  the svc EXTERNAL-IP was still in pending state
+* {{ k8spxcjira(1135) }}: Fix a bug where a cluster could incorrectly get a READY status while it had a service with an external IP still in pending state
 * {{ k8spxcjira(1149) }}: Fix `delete-pxc-pvc` finalizer unable to delete TLS Secret used for external communications in case if this Secret had non-customized default name
 * {{ k8spxcjira(1161) }}: Fix a bug due to which PMM couldn't continue monitoring HAProxy Pods after the [PMM Server API key change](../monitoring#operator-monitoring-client-token)
 * {{ k8spxcjira(1163) }}: Fix a bug that made it impossible to delete the cluster in init state in case of enabled finalizers
-* {{ k8spxcjira(1193) }}: Operator requests cert-manager to generate server certificates with `IsCA: True` set **REMOVE**
 * {{ k8spxcjira(1199) }}: Fix a bug due to which the Operator couldn't restore backups from Azure blob storage if `spec.backupSource.azure.container` was not specified
 * {{ k8spxcjira(1205) }}: Fix a bug which made the Operator to ignore the `verifyTLS` option for backups deletion caused by the `delete-s3-backup` finalizer (thanks to Christ-Jan Prinse for reporting)
 * {{ k8spxcjira(1229) }} and {{ k8spxcjira(1197) }}: Fix a bug due to which the Operator was unable to delete backups from Azure blob storage